All Episodes

 Their base calls this a stolen seat.

-It's not a stolen seat, it's Scalia seat.
+It's not a stolen seat.

-Stolen seat.
+Stolen seat?

 Merrick Garland.

-Obama nomineated Garland.
+Obama nominated Garland.

-But the Republicans didn't do it, and they stole it from Garland and gave it to this guy Gorsuch.
+But the Republicans didn't do it, and they stole it from Garland and gave it to this guy, Gorsuch.

-Now, here is this is classic.
+Now, here is, this is classic.

-Jake Tapper speaking with her about Trump's nomination of Judge Gorsuch.
+This is Nancy Pelosi last night, CNN Town Hall with Pelosi, Jake Tapper, speaking with her about Trump's nomination of Judge Gorsuch.

 We're only going to be talking about the Supreme Court, but it did just happen.